fluent/fluent-bit-docs/pipeline/filters/aws-metadata.md

 # AWS Metadata

-The _AWS Filter_ Enriches logs with AWS Metadata.
-Currently the plugin adds the EC2 instance ID and availability zone to log records.
+The _AWS Filter_ Enriches logs and metrics with AWS Metadata.
+Currently the plugin adds the EC2 instance ID and availability zone to logs type and metrics type of records.
+When using logs type of events in a pipeline, the additional key-values are added in ingested records.
+When using metrics type of events in a pipeline, the retrieved metadata are attached as labels.
 To use this plugin, you must be running in EC2 and have the [instance metadata service enabled](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html).

 ## Configuration Parameters